manigorman/manigorman/README.md

 - 👋 Hi, I’m @manigorman
-- 👀 I’m interested in Data Science and Swift developing
+- 👀 I’m interested in Swift developing
-- 🌱 I’m currently learning Python, Swift and Cybersecurity disciplines
+- 🌱 I’m currently learning Swift and Cybersecurity disciplines
 - 💞️ I’m looking to collaborate on some students practic projects
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/manigorman/)